ASFHyP3/hyp3-docs/README.md

 ### Deploy

-This documentation site is deployed as a Github Organization website with a CNAME so that it's viewable at <https://hyp3-docs.asf.alaska.edu/>.
+This documentation site is deployed as a GitHub Organization website with a CNAME so that it's viewable at <https://hyp3-docs.asf.alaska.edu/>.
 The website is served out of the special <https://github.com/ASFHyP3/ASFHyP3.github.io> repository.
-Deployment is handled automatically with the `.github/workflows/deploy_to_github_io.yml` Github Action for any merge to `main`.
+Deployment is handled automatically with the `.github/workflows/deploy_to_github_io.yml` GitHub Action for any merge to `main`.

 There is also a test site deployed to <https://hyp3-docs.asf.alaska.edu/hyp3-docs>, which